 Warning: The nRF24L01 will block usage of the TX FIFO buffer upon failed transmissions.
-Failed transmission's payloads stay in TX FIFO buffer until the MCU calls $flush_tx()$ and $clear_status_flags()$.
-Therefore, this function will discard failed transmissions' payloads.
+Failed transmission's payloads stay in TX FIFO buffer until the MCU calls flush_tx() and clear_status_flags().
+Therefore, this function will discard failed transmissions' payloads when sending a list or tuple of payloads, so it can continue to process through the list/tuple even if any payload fails to be acknowledged.